-Base: 583 business and IT decision makers with involvement in management of BI, data analytics, and data management in EU, NA, and Asia Pacific
+Base: 583 business and IT decision makers with involvement in management of BI, data analytics, and data management in EU, NA, and Asia Pacific left behind if they don't use data and analytics more effectively.
+In other words, there's a strong realization that digital transformation relies on a firm foundation of data and analytics.

-Source: A commissioned study conducted by Forrester Consulting on behalf of Atos, December 2016
+Source: A commissioned study conducted by Forrester Consulting on behalf of Atos.
+December 2016